redjax/neovim/README.md

 The Linux install script(s) do not support LXC container environments or ARM CPUs.

-I have access to both of these environments and will develop the configuration for those platforms, but until this message is removed, LXC containers and ARM cpus are not supported.
+I have access to both of these environments and will develop the configuration for those platforms, but until this message is removed, LXC containers and ARM CPUs are not supported.
 ```

 If you install `neovim` using one of the [install/setup scripts](./scripts/), the dependencies for my `neovim` configuration will be installed automatically.